Trauma-informed & culturally safe training

 Group workshops for your organization

-Interested organizations can sign up for FREE virtual or in-person workshops covering any or all of the above course options!
+Interested organizations can access resources for FREE to host your own workshops covering any or all of the above course options!
 Engaging in these training workshops as a team can encourage:

 • Group collaboration and discussion